atarazana/gramola-operator/part-1-1.md

 opm index add --bundles quay.io/my-container-registry-namespace/my-manifest-bundle:0.0.2 --from-index quay.io/my-container-registry-namespace/my-index:1.0.0 --tag quay.io/my-container-registry-namespace/my-index:1.0.1
 ```

-Apparently we need `opm` to generate and update images (and the sqlite databases underneath).
+So, it turns out that we need [`opm`](https://github.com/operator-framework/operator-registry#building-an-index-of-operators-using-opm) to generate and update images (and the sqlite databases underneath).
 Let's install it.
 In a new terminal.

 ```sh
 mkdir -p ~/operators/tools